netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 ```

 ###Get asset ID
-To find out which ID your asset have:
+To find out which ID your asset has:
 ```php
 $asset_id = $htmlPdfApi->getAssetID($assetName);
 ```